-Galaxy S8 vs iPhone X: Which is best?
+Samsung Galaxy S8 vs iPhone X: Which is phone is worth your cash?

 Samsung and Apple have had big years and even bigger phones, with the latest iPhones and Galaxy 8-series phones both doing battle in phone shops across the world.
 But the new iPhone X has arrived to change the landscape once again, with its bezel-free design, uprated specs and cameras, and massive price tag.